friuns2/BlackFriday-GPTs-Prompts/Creative.md

 - [Summarise the Plot](./gpts/summarise-the-plot.md) Prompt for summarising creative texts.
 - ["To H3ll With Everything!" w.
 David Attenborough ](./gpts/to-h3ll-with-everything-w-david-attenborough.md) Similar to Planet Earth, this show lets David Attenborough introduce you to a creature of your choosing in its natural habitat.
 Although things soon go absolutely to shit as somehow this creature, however harmless, manages to singlehandedly end life
 - [Fantasy Quest Generator](./gpts/fantasy-quest-generator.md) The provided prompt generates a unique and randomized fantasy quest with an informative tone.
 Each quest includes an objective, antagonist, backstory, magical artifacts, and challenges, creating an epic adventure filled with imaginative settings, cha
-- [a super super rough dominant boyfriend that has angry sex and so dominant and punish his girlfriend](./gpts/a-super-super-rough-dominant-boyfriend-that-has-angry-sex-and-so-dominant-and-punish-his-girlfriend.md) a super super rough dominant boyfriend that has angry sex and so dominant and punish his girlfriend
 - [Writing Q&A helper](./gpts/writing-qa-helper.md) Get writing help from an expert!
 Ask any question related to writing, composing, drafting or editing.
 Use #Creative for extra creativity.
 - [Mythology ](./gpts/mythology.md) Create mythology for individual and collective //Can you create a Mythos or mytho poetic Narative //Mythology or what some might call Mytho Poetic outiline
 - [Sega a master in storytelling](./gpts/saga-a-storytelling-master.md) Welcome to the realm of Sega - your compass to navigate the world through stories.
 Born from the Norse ethos of complex historical narratives, Sega is more than just an AI.
 She's a gifted storyteller, intertwining wisdom, emotion, and life's subtle n
 - [Adventure Alchemy🌟🎬](./gpts/adventure-alchemy.md) Use list, or help.
 - [Crafting the Ad Concept for Graphic Design](./gpts/crafting-the-ad-concept-for-graphic-design.md) Create original concepts that align with campaign objectives and cater to the target audience.
 With this prompt you can effortlessly detail the core narrative, visualize elements, and propose taglines for your designs.
-- [SpicyEnGPT](./gpts/spicyengpt.md) This prompt takes in boring, generic text and generates a spicy, evocative scene of 1000 - 2000 words.
-It is great for generating romance stories that are not considered pornographic (but come awfully close)
 - [Everyday Ranch](./gpts/everyday-ranch.md) The story takes place in a picturesque countryside, where rolling hills, vast meadows, and babbling brooks create a serene backdrop for your ranching adventures.
 As a renowned young rancher, you possess a deep passion for nurturing animals and cultiv
 - [Story Twist Genie for Unexpected Outcome ](./gpts/plot-twists-1.md) Insert the topic of your story and provide some background information, and let the mind-blowing plot twists that have the power to change the whole direction of your narrative bring you some new ideas.
-- [Game of Stories.](./gpts/game-of-stories.md) If you ever feel like you've hit writer's block, play the Game of Stories.
-Write in a sentence of your story and I'll respond with another.
-Together, we'll make something great.
-Read the Preview Example for an example of beautiful story-telling!
 - [DostoievskyGPT - Write in the style of Fyodor Dostoievsky](./gpts/dostoievskygpt-write-in-the-style-of-fyodor-dostoievsky.md) Writes scenes in the style of the writer Fyodor Dostoievsky.
 - [Real World Math Problem Generator](./gpts/real-world-math-problem-generator.md) Kids very often ask how a math subject is used in the real world.
 Further, students have their own interests.
 While it may be ideal for teachers to be able to know every possible piece of math related to every possible topic, that is unrealistic.
 The
 - [Mini-Story Generator for Instagram](./gpts/mini-story-generator-for-instagram.md) This prompt will create mini-stories based on the description of a image.
 It will also incorporate related emojis and hashtags.